JamesWhiteSnow/JamesWhiteSnow.github.io/_pages/about.md

 -	International Conference on Learning Representations (ICLR): 2025

+- AAAI Conference on Artificial Intelligence (AAAI): 2026

--	International Conference on Artificial Intelligence and Statistics (AISTATS): 2025
+-	International Conference on Artificial Intelligence and Statistics (AISTATS): 2025, 2026

 -	The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD): 2025